DC Metro Guide for beginners

-How the DC Metro works
+DC Metro Guide: How it works

-1. Finding the Metro station.
+1. Recognize the Metro Station Signs.

 Many stops are like the Clarendon Station, with covered escalators that take you down to the trains.
 Some stations are marked by the square post, but the entrance is under a building, so there is no cover or visible escalator.

 It can be “recharged” at any time should you need more money.
 In the metro station, look for these machines and follow the instructions.
 It’s really that simple!

 TIP TWO: Fares differ based on time of day!
 Peak fares basically coincide with rush-hour, from opening to 9:30 a.m. and from 3:00 to 7:00 p.m.

-3. At the station.
+3. Enter the station.

 Follow the signs to your platform and wait for your train to arrive.
 Several trains run on the same line at major stops (such as Rosslyn), so make sure you board the right train.
 Signs at the platform indicate which train it is.

 Board the train and enjoy the ride.
 Just listen for your stop to be announced.
 Newer trains have LED signs onboard that indicate the next stop.